-A taxable person in Saudi Arabia can generate final accounts and balance sheet directly using a computer.
+A taxable person in Saudi Arabia can generate final accounts and balance sheets directly using a computer.
 Further, in case the person is using a conventional accounting method with computer assistance only for certain account items, all the settlement entries should be provided in Arabic.

-A person maintaining electronic VAT records should be able to document the processing system of accounting entries for reference, if it is required by the GAZT (General Authority of Zakat & Tax).
+A person maintaining electronic VAT records should be able to document the processing system of accounting entries for reference if it is required by the GAZT (General Authority of Zakat & Tax).
 The person should also ensure adequate security measures and controls for the data, such that it can be reviewed and examined to prevent and detect tampering of the data.
-The GAZT may review the systems and programs used by a taxable person to prepare computerised accounts, if it is found to be necessary.
+The GAZT may review the systems and programs used by a taxable person to prepare computerised accounts if it is found to be necessary.

 A taxable person can appoint a third party to comply with the records storage requirements.
 However, it is important to note that the taxable person will still remain directly responsible in all compliance matters.

-A non-resident taxable person in Saudi Arabia who has no establishment in Saudi, should appoint a tax representative.
+A non-resident taxable person in Saudi Arabia who has no establishment in Saudi should appoint a tax representative.
 The tax representative will be responsible for maintaining the invoices, books, records and accounting documents of the non-resident taxable person.

-Hence, while the GAZT has permitted the recording and storage of VAT records using electronic means, taxable persons in KSA should be aware about the above necessary conditions to be satisfied in order to maintain electronic VAT records.
-These conditions are also a useful benchmark to evaluate and select an appropriate software to ease your compliance activities under VAT in Saudi Arabia.
+Hence, while the GAZT has permitted the recording and storage of VAT records using electronic means, taxable persons in KSA should be aware of the above necessary conditions to be satisfied in order to maintain electronic VAT records.
+These conditions are also a useful benchmark to evaluate and select appropriate software to ease your compliance activities under VAT in Saudi Arabia.